MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/sessionsettings/sessionsettings-company-method.md

 *NewCompanyName*
 &emsp;Type: [String](../string/string-data-type.md)
-Specifies the name of the company in the SessionSettings object.The company must already exist in the database, otherwise you will get an error at runtime.
+Specifies the name of the company in the SessionSettings object.
+The company must already exist in the database, otherwise you will get an error at runtime.